sexwork/sexwork.us/index.rst

 and countries, sex work is treated as less than a job, many aspects of the work are illegal, etc.

+We have one more reason this site exists, to quote Martin Luther King, Jr.

+    In any nonviolent campaign there are four basic steps: collection of the facts to determine whether injustices exist;
+    negotiation; self-purification; and direct action.
+[MLK1]_

+This site aims to be an easy to use, reference of the first step of collecting facts and showing the injustice done to sex workers, while also being directly useful to everyday concerns of sex workers around privacy, safety, etc.

 So now we know why this site exists, it's to cover all those pesky details because, unfortunately, it's not treated like just another job, even if it should be.